Aliases for ATP5I Gene

 GeneCards Summary for ATP5I Gene

-ATP5I (ATP Synthase, H+ Transporting, Mitochondrial Fo Complex, Subunit E) is a Protein Coding gene.
-Among its related pathways are Metabolism and Doxorubicin Pathway (Cardiomyocyte Cell), Pharmacodynamics.
+ATP5I (ATP Synthase, H+ Transporting, Mitochondrial Fo Complex Subunit E) is a Protein Coding gene.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Doxorubicin Pathway (Cardiomyocyte Cell), Pharmacodynamics.
 GO annotations related to this gene include ATPase activity and hydrogen ion transmembrane transporter activity.

 UniProtKB/Swiss-Prot for ATP5I Gene